centresource/jersey/README.md

 # Jersey
-Jersey is a styleguide for internal Centresource applications.
+Jersey is a style guide for internal Centresource applications.
 Read the installation section for more inforation for getting up and running.

 ## Documentation

 ### Dependencies
-- Normalize.css 2.1.3+
+- Normalize 2.1.3+
 - FontAwesome 4.0.1+
 - Bourbon 3.1.8+
 - Neat 1.4.0+